JonMS95/C_Mutex_Guard/README.md

 ## Introduction <a id="introduction"></a> 📑
-README file is yet to be completed from this point onwards.

 Building this project has involved a deep understanding of:
 * C/C++ programming
 * Bash scripting